Holographic Fermions in Striped Phases: The Dirac Equation and Spectral Function

 and equivalently

 We then obtain the following asymptotic expansion near the AdS boundary,

 and in terms of the momentum level

 with $(a_{\alpha}^{(n)}, b_{\alpha}^{(n)})$ constants for a given $(\omega, k_x, k_y)$.
-Finally, the retarded Green's function can be extracted by the following relation\,\footnote{Notice that as we take $m\rightarrow-m$, we simply exchange the role of $(a_{\alpha}^{(n)}, b_{\alpha}^{(n)})$.
+Finally, the retarded Green's function can be extracted by the following relation~\cite{Liu:2012tr,Ling:2013aya}\,\footnote{Notice that as we take $m\rightarrow-m$, we simply exchange the role of $(a_{\alpha}^{(n)}, b_{\alpha}^{(n)})$.
 We can thus restrict our attention to $m\geqslant 0$, for which $b_{\alpha}^{(n)}$ is identified as the source, while $a_{\alpha}^{(n)}$ as the response.
 The fermion operator in the dual field theory has scaling dimension $\Delta=\frac{3}{2}+mL$.}

-At this stage we note that in ARPES experiments the photoelectron propagates in the Galilean continuum and has a \emph{definite momentum}.
+Note that in the spatially modulated case with periodic structure, the Green's function is characterized by two Bloch indices $(n, n')$, indicating contributions from different momentum levels or Brillouin zones.
+Recall that in ARPES experiments the photoelectron propagates in the Galilean continuum and has a \emph{definite momentum}.
 Thus, we consider the Green's function in the momentum-basis.
-Since we expect the dominant response to still be in the diagonal momentum-channel (although this now contains a mixing with other momentum modes), we focus on the diagonal momentum Green's function, with the diagonal momentum spectral weight given by\,\footnote{For fixed $n,n'$, $G^R_{\alpha,n;\alpha',n'}$ is a $2\times2$ matrix in spin space, and each component of the matrix depends on the choice of representation (or gamma matrices).
-Since different representations are related by a unitary transformation, we consider the trace of the Green's function, which is invariant under the unitary transformation.}
+In the previous holographic studies~\cite{Liu:2012tr,Ling:2013aya} it was assumed that the main features of the spectral function are captured by the diagonal components of the retarded Green's function (although this now contains a mixing with other momentum modes).
+We have checked explicitly that the non-diagonal components are indeed quite small when the spatial modulation is weak.
+However, as the strength of the spatial modulation is increased, the non-diagonal components also increase\,\footnote{We find that at particular values of the momentum some of the off-diagonal components become comparable to the diagonal ones.}.
+This is reasonable since the non-diagonal components capture the interband interaction which is expected to be strong with a large spatially modulated potential.
+Thus, there is a valid concern that by working only with the diagonal components of the Green's function one is neglecting the interaction between different Brillouin zones.
+Formally, we could diagonalize the system into a new basis of modes.
+To do so explicitly is quite non-trivial because the system contains the full range of Bloch indices $n=0, \pm 1, \pm2,...$.
+However, we note that the trace (the sum of the diagonal components) remains invariant under unitary transformations (in particular diagonalization) and implicitly contains the effects associated with the non-diagonal components in the original basis.
+Therefore, in the present paper we consider the diagonal momentum spectral weight defined in terms of the trace and given by\,\footnote{For fixed $n,n'$, $G^R_{\alpha,n;\alpha',n'}$ is a $2\times2$ matrix in spin space, and each component of the matrix depends on the choice of representation (or gamma matrices).
+Since different representations are related by a unitary transformation, we consider the trace of the Green's function, which is invariant under the latter.}

 Here $k_x\in[-\frac{K}{2},\frac{K}{2}]$ and $n$ denotes once again the momentum level or Brillouin zone.
 Note that the spectral density (also known as spectral function) $A(\omega, k_x,k_y)$ should be positive as required by unitarity.